-Healthy Cooking Tips: Eating health and planning meals ahead can help lead to good habits and good health.
+Healthy Cooking Tips:

 Adopting a healthy eating lifestyle, rather than a short-lived diet, can help you achieve and maintain your wellness goals.
 Try experimenting with one or two changes at a time to help you figure out what works best for your routine and your taste buds!
-One healthy cooking tip is to plan ahead and to prep meals.
+One healthy cooking tip is to plan ahead.

 Preparing healthy meals ahead of time can help save time and money.
-Preparing breakfast the night before is one way to make sure you start the day with a healthy meal.
+Prepping breakfast the night before is one way to make sure you start the day with a healthy meal.
 Preparing weekday lunch options the night before, can also help make eating healthier at work much easier.
 Here is a great make ahead lunch that you can try.